Addressing Call Light Responsiveness

 Managing workflows and patient expectations for better HCAHPS

-As a key part of the patient experience and the focus of multiple HCAHPS questions, staff responsiveness can make or break the quality of a hospital stay.
+As a key part of the patient experience, and the focus of multiple HCAHPS questions, staff responsiveness can make or break the quality of a hospital stay.

 Yet, with short staffing, unprecedented turnover, and high burnout rates, many hospital units find themselves struggling with call light response times.
 Staff may be working at peak productivity and simply can’t work faster.

-In this environment, how can healthcare organizations improve call light response times?
+So, how can healthcare organizations improve call light response times?
 Read on for tips and strategies to help raise your responsiveness scores.

 Responsiveness and HCAHPS